yr5913/school-web-app/README.md

 91. Changed the spring data rest url for the courses path
 92. Ignoring courses repository endpoints in the spring data rest endpoints
 93. Revert the ignoring courses change and also logging exceptions to help to debug application
+94. enabled debug=true that logs all debug level and above level logs which belongs to spring framework